Also, read our blog as an update on Radio Shack here

 Humans by their very nature are afraid of change.
 Retailers are too, but a failure to embrace change and anticipate it is exactly what has doomed many retailers in the past.

-Radio Shack is perfect example of that.
+The Radio Shack brand is perfect example of that.
 It was once positioned as a leader in the retail technology, but has fallen on such hard times that it is reportedly up for sale with competitor Best Buy rumored to be a buyer.
 It should have never reached this point, but a lack of brand focus – and an inability to predict change – put the retailer in this position and serves as a case study for what retailers need to do if they are to remain relevant.

 For many analysts, the impending failure of Radio Shack has been centered on operations.
 A failure to cut deals with manufacturers and coveted brands.
 A failure to expand.
 A failure to find a true niche.